aledeluca/academic-kickstart/content/talk/markov-christoffel-uniqueness/index.md

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Markov numbers", "Christoffel words", "Characteristic matrices", "Uniqueness conjecture"] categories = []
+tags = ["Markov numbers", "Christoffel words", "Characteristic matrices", "Uniqueness conjecture", "Aldo"] categories = []

 # Links (optional).